-When K-12 students learn about science, technology and math (STEM) at school, that early exposure increases their interest in pursuing STEM careers1.
+When K-12 students learn about science, technology, engineering and math (STEM) at school, that early exposure increases their interest in pursuing STEM careers1.
 That’s why we developed the BTU Crew - a STEM education program just for K-12 students2.

 The BTU Crew transforms schools into living, energy-learning labs – engaging students and teachers alike.
 The BTU Crew’s easily integrated lessons and activities take a project-based learning (PBL) approach that ask students to identify solutions to specific challenges, helping them understand energy while expanding their analytical and problem-solving skills.